DeNA/mobilize-base/README.md

 1. Resque workers running on the Mobilize queue;
 2. A Jobtracker running on one of the Resque workers;
-3. One or more Requestors created in your MongoDB;
+3. One or more Users created in your MongoDB;
-4. One or more Jobs created in a Requestor's Runner;
+4. One or more Jobs created in a User's Runner;

 <a name='section_Start_Start_resque-web'></a>
 ### Start resque-web